-- 31. When making an application under Rule 9 an approved regulator must satisfy the Board that: - a. the approved regulator has complied with these Rules and had regard to the Guidance; - b. the approved regulator will only apply the amounts raised from the practising fee for one or more of the permitted purposes; - c. any increase in the fee, or any part of the fee, is reasonable and proportionate; - d. the fees to be allocated to regulatory functions are sufficient to effectively discharge those functions; and - e. the approved regulator has addressed any significant areas of concern raised by the Board in the previous year's application, or if it has not, provided a reasonable explanation as to why not.

-- 32. If an approved regulator fails to satisfy the Board of any of the matters set out above, the Board may: - a. refuse to approve the entire practising fee; - b. refuse to approve any part of the practising fee; and/or - c. require the approved regulator to resubmit the application (in whole or in part) addressing the matters set out in Rule 31. - 33.
+- 29. When making an application under Rule 9 an approved regulator must satisfy the Board that - a. the approved regulator has complied with these Rules and had regard to the Guidance; - b. the approved regulator will only apply the amounts raised from the practising fee for one or more of the permitted purposes; - c. any increase in the practising fee, or any part of the fee, is reasonable and proportionate; - d. the amounts raised by the practising fees to be applied to regulatory functions are sufficient to effectively discharge those functions; and - e. the approved regulator has addressed any significant areas of concern raised by the Board in the previous year's application, or if it has not, provided a reasonable explanation as to why not. - 30.
+If an approved regulator fails to satisfy the Board of any of the matters set out above, the Board may - a. refuse to approve the entire practising fee; - b. refuse to approve any part of the practising fee; and - c. require the approved regulator to resubmit the application (in whole or in part) addressing the matters set out in Rule 29. - 31.
+Where Rule 30 applies, the Board must specify the circumstances, if any, in which the approved regulator may charge a limited practising fee under its regulatory arrangements as an interim measure pending consideration and approval, subject to Rule 29, of any application. - 32.
 An approved regulator should set out in its application the arrangements it has in place to ensure that it will continue to operate effectively in the event that the Board does not approve the practising fee in whole or in part.